codetojoy/WarO_Go/README.md

 * testing private methods? do they have to be exported ?
 * idiomatic `go doc`
 * idiomatic code format (use `go fmt`)
+* use JSON for configuration
+* use interface for strategies